 It’s essential to understand the difference between algorithmic suppression and a penalty in this instance.
 A Google Penalty results in a webpage being removed from Google’s index; a suppression is when the content rank isn’t as high as its competitors.

-When the content is duplicate with no additional value, Google has no benefit in showing that result to readers.
+When the content is duplicated with no additional value, Google has no benefit in showing that result to readers.

 Domain Age is a Ranking Factor